My Teaching Philosophy

 Passion, commitment and a willingness to try new things.
 A workshop is a brief, intense learning experience.
 Like anything else, it will only be as good as what you put into it.
 But if you come prepared to work…. the fun will follow.
 Stepping out of your comfort zone will only enhance your ability move toward your next step.
 If all goes as planned by the end of our time together, we should be drained physically and emotionally, but much better for it.

-The Color of Light in Maine (SOLD OUT)
+The Color of Light in Maine ( SOLD OUT.
+Signup for waitlist)

 Develop and refine your ability to see in color while increasing your perception toward light and creating new and exciting photographs.
 Through shooting assignments, critiques, discussions and one-on-ones, participants acquire the techniques needed to become more sensitive to light and its effects on color, composition, texture, design and seeing.

-This will be Arthur's 5th year teaching in this idyllic place so join him for what promises to be a very special week.
+This will be Arthur's 9th year teaching in this idyllic place so join him for what promises to be a very special week.
+Contact the Maine Media Workshops: 877-577-7700

 QUOTES FROM FORMER STUDENTS